 The adrenal glands normally secrete cortisol in response to an acute crisis.
 This temporarily boosts immune function in the body.
 In case the cortisol levels in your body refuse to go down even after the crisis, they can weaken the immune system.
 Yoga helps in maintaining a healthy regulation in adrenal glands.

 Yoga lowers blood sugar and LDL cholesterol and boosts HDL cholesterol, the bad and good cholesterol present in the body respectively.
 In people with diabetes, yoga is found to lower blood sugar in many ways: by lowering cortisol and adrenaline amount, encouraging weight loss, and improving responsiveness to the results of insulin.
 Getting your blood sugar levels down will decrease the risk of diabetes related problems like heart attack, kidney failure, and loss of eyesight.
+Doing exercise also helps to detox and prevent drug addiction.
+What is drug addiction?
+Addiction is defined as a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.
+It is considered a brain disease because drugs change the brain—they change its structure and how it works.
+These brain changes can be long-lasting, and can lead to the harmful behaviors seen in people who abuse drugs.

 Some experts in yoga have learned how to control their bodies in extraordinary ways through yoga.
 Many of these are mediated by the nervous system.
 Scientists have monitored yogis who could influence unusual heart rhythms, generate distinct brain-wave patterns, and by using a meditation technique, also raise the temperature of their hands by 15 degrees (Fahrenheit).

 Yogis tend to take fewer breaths of greater volume, which is both calming and more efficient.
 Yoga has been shown to improve many different measures of lung function.
 Yoga also promotes breathing through the nose, which is the best way to filter the air, warms it (cold air is likely to trigger an asthma attack in people who are sensitive to it), and removes pollen and dirt from it that you’d rather not take into your lungs.
+It’s important to understand reasons why your nervous system can start to fail, and one of those reasons is to abuse drugs.

 Meditation has the strongest scientific support in boosting the immune system functions in your body.
 This means that yoga can raise antibody levels in response to a vaccine and lower it when required, especially in mitigating an inappropriately vigorous immune function in an autoimmune disease like psoriasis.